-- a For the duration of each temporary suspension, the offending team plays with one fewer player. - b If a field player receives a green card, the Umpires stop the match (but not necessarily the time) to issue the card; if time has been stopped, the Umpires restart it immediately after issuing the card. - c If a goalkeeper or player with goalkeeping privileges receives a green card, the Umpires stop the time and re-start it immediately after that player has left the field of play. - d The offending player leaves the field immediately; if he / she interferes with play on their way to the designated suspension area the Umpire may further penalise the player in accordance with the Rules of Hockey. - e The 2 minutes temporary suspension starts when the player is seated in the designated area. - f Timing of the suspension is controlled by a Technical Official on duty. - g The offending player is permitted to resume play when the Technical Official on duty indicates that the period of suspension has been completed. - h If the offending player is a goalkeeper or player with goalkeeping privileges, the Technical Official on duty notifies the Umpires when the period of suspension has been completed; the Umpires stop the time at the next stoppage of play to enable that player to resume play.
+- a For the duration of each temporary suspension, the offending team plays with one fewer player. - b If a field player receives a green card, the Umpires stop the match (but not necessarily the time) to issue the card; if time has been stopped, the Umpires restart it immediately after issuing the card. - c If a goalkeeper receives a green card, the Umpires stop the time and re-start it immediately after that player has left the field of play. - d The offending player leaves the field immediately; if he / she interferes with play on their way to the designated suspension area the Umpire may further penalise the player in accordance with the Rules of Hockey. - e The 2 minutes temporary suspension starts when the player is seated in the designated area. - f Timing of the suspension is controlled by a Technical Official on duty. - g The offending player is permitted to resume play when the Technical Official on duty indicates that the period of suspension has been completed. - h If the offending player is a goalkeeper a Technical Official on duty notifies the Umpires when the period of suspension has been completed; the Umpires stop the time at the next stoppage of play to enable that player to resume play.

-3 YELLOW CARD - TEMPORARY SUSPENSION
+4 YELLOW CARD - TEMPORARY SUSPENSION